flynx/pWiki/bootstrap/Doc/Path.md

 A page is identified by it's path, but this does not require every sub-path of that path to exist -- the full path is the identifier.

+Not every path _identifies_ a page, but every path _resolves_ to a page.

 Some pages are _bootstrapped_, i.e. are predefined in pWiki, these pages can be overridden but can not be removed.
 This is done to make it simple to revert to the default state if something goes wrong.

 **View**
-_A path that resolves to a page that may or may not be at that specific path._
+_A path that resolves to a page that may or may not be at (identified by) that specific path._

 A _view's_ path may match that of a specific page or may not match any page directly, but any view will resolve to a page via the _acquisition